Dhanush1014/Binding-C-API/README.md

 - [simpleUser](https://github.com/Dhanush1014/Binding-C-API/tree/master/simpleUser): Struct by value.
 Error has struct cannot be passed by value.
 So need to write an C wrapper to access the obejct

 ## Results<a name="results"></a>
-The functions illustrated in C can be called from dart using dart:ffi library
+The functions illustrated in C can now be called from dart using dart:ffi library